cedricbahirwe/dialer-android/README.md

 # Dialer Android
 An intuitive USSD client to handle most of the common operations for you.
 Access Network providers' USSD codes, and simplify packages activation nightmare.
-This is Dialer for Android, the equivalent of the [iOS](https://github.com/cedricbahirwe/dialer) App.
+Dialer for Android is the equivalent of the [iOS](https://github.com/cedricbahirwe/dialer) App.

 Download the `iOS` app on [AppStore](https://apps.apple.com/ke/app/dial-it/id1591756747).

 ## ✨ TODOs :
 - Local Storage Implementation
-- Contacts Filtering.
 - Transaction History

-## Technology 🧑🏽‍💻
+## Tech Stack 🧑🏽‍💻

 - Kotlin
 - JetPack Compose